About Amy

 Amy Gardiner BSc (Hons), MBPsS

-Eating Psychology Practitioner | Advanced Eating Disorders Practitioner (NCFED)
+Advanced Eating Disorders Practitioner | Binge Eating and Bulimia Specialist (NCFED)

 My approach is weight‑inclusive and compassionate.
 I pay attention to the experiences, habits, and influences that shape someone’s relationship with food, and I work in a way that’s respectful and free from judgement.